gbmhunter/NinjaCalc/README.rst

 MainWindow/ - Contains the Java code and .fxml file describing the main window of NinjaCalc.

-test/ - Unit tests for each of the calculators.
-The unit tests include the testing of the UI.
+test/ - Unit tests for each of the calculators, core modules and utility modules.
+The unit tests include the testing of the UI (more on this below).

 Utility/ - Contains helper Java classes which are not considered "core", but still used by multiple calculators.
-This includes things such as a class to help you find the closest standard E-series resistance.
+This includes things such as a library to help you find the closest standard E-series resistance (preferred value), and a library to convert from doubles to strings with metric prefixes and back again.

 Unit Tests
 ==========